Accession GA134 - Schneider family collection

 Material relating to an individual can be found in two separate series: as a child in the series relating to the parents; as an adult (from the age of majority or marriage) in his or her own series.
 For example, material relating to Herbert J. Schneider will be found in both Series 14, Norman C. Schneider and Series 10, Herbert J. Schneider.

-Series 14.10, 14.11 and 14.13 not yet described.
-Please contact us for more info.
+Series 14.10 not yet described.
+Please contact us for more information.

 Language of material